YorkEarwaker/Automation/ide/thy/README.md

 [ 4559.390541] nvme 0000:04:00.0:   device [144d:a809] error status/mask=00000001/0000e000
 [ 4559.390544] nvme 0000:04:00.0:    [ 0] RxErr                  (First)
 ```

-However attempting to connect to a Raspberry Pi Pico W, 2040 MCU, which has not been flashed with MicroPython
-* Thonny IDE, cannot 'see'  Rasbperry Pi Pico W (RPi PiW)
-* The RPi PiW is not recognized when using Thonny bottom right hand menu 'Configure Interpreter' .

 ### Issue 3
 This appears to be a Linux kernel issue and not directly connected to Thonny IDE or Raspberry Pi specifically.